 His TV writing credits include The Ambassador (BBC1), On Home Ground (RTE) and Holby City (BBC1) as well as the short films The Rope Trick and Auto da Fe.

 He has written numerous plays for BBC Radio 4, including Abel’s Law, The Forgetting Curve, Slightly Larger Than West Virginia, One Night in Lillehammer and Angela: Seven Days to Save the EU.
 His plays Greed is Good and Farran at Bay were both made “Drama of the Week”.
-Hugh is currently writing more for Radio 4, TV drama series The Cure and his first novel.
+Hugh recently wrote Pretty Vacant for BBC Radio 4’s Reactive Drama slot, which is also available on podcast apps.

 Hugh has also written for many national newspapers and magazines, including the Sunday Times, the Daily Mail and Radio Times, and has indulged his passion for history as a regular contributor to BBC History Magazine.
 A native of Dublin, Hugh lives in London with his wife and two daughters.